-The locations where the solution is outside of the intervals [0.9999,1.0001], [0, 1], and [-2, 3] for case 1, 2, and 3 respectively are plotted in Figure [10].
-From this figure, we see that the smallest magnitude and most localized errors for case 1 happens with high-order schemes using curved boundaries.
-The largest magnitude errors occur for high-order schemes using straight boundaries, and the least localized errors occur for low order schemes.
-From case 2, we see that for both high and low-order schemes, the initial oscillations do not remain close to the jump, but spread through the domain.
-Although, the amplitude of the radiated oscillations are at least an order of magnitude smaller than the initialized oscillations.
-In case 3 we see that the high and low-order schemes have similar performance, both developing numerical oscillations with the same order of magnitude around the jump.
-The absolute magnitude of the oscillations are approximately half the size with low-order compared to high-order, and can be explained by the greater number of degrees of freedom with the low-order case.
-From these plots we note that the magnitude of the oscillations are within 20%of the solution, and this could have a significant effect on the biology.
-This illustrates that discontinuous or highly non-smooth functions caused by physics or biology are problematic.
-In the context of this work, the jump will be smoother for the test cases in §4.4 where we examine the case for approximately balanced advection and biological source terms.
-Alternatively, a shock-capturing (see for example Hoteit et al. (2004), Persson and Peraire (2006), Krivodonova (2007)), filtering (for example Hesthaven and Kirby (2008)), or postprocessing technique could be used to handle the discontinuity (see for example Cockburn et al. (2003), Qiu and Shu (2005)).
-In §4.6 we illustrate how a filtering approach can be used to damp oscillations for high-order schemes.
-Note that special treatment is required for both high and low-order schemes, with a slope-limiting procedure more often used for the latter.
+The locations where the solution is outside of the intervals [0.9999, 1.0001], [0, 1], and [-2, 3] for cases 1, 2, and 3, respectively, are plotted in Fig. 10.
+From this figure, we see that the smallest magnitude and most localized errors for case 1 happen with high-order schemes using curved boundaries.
+The largest magnitude errors occur for high-order schemes using straight boundaries, and the least localized errors occur for low-order schemes.
+From case 2, we see that for both high- and low-order schemes, the initial oscillations do not remain close to the jump but spread through the domain, although the amplitude of the radiated oscillations are at least an order of magnitude smaller than the initialized oscillations.
+In case 3, we see that the high- and low-order schemes have similar performance, both developing numerical oscillations with the same order of magnitude around the jump.
+The absolute magnitude of the oscillations is approximately half the size with low order compared to high order and can be explained by the greater number of degrees of freedom with the low-order case.
+From these plots, we note that is advection of tracer with vertical jump, and bottom is advection with a horizontal jump and horizontal gradient.
+Note that $\mathbf{b}$ (g4, p1) and $\mathbf{c}$ (g2, p5) have similar costs while $\mathbf{d}$ (g1, p6) is much cheaper and under-resolved (see Table 3 for costs)

-Fig. 9 Solution of three passive tracer cases, on a) (g5, p1) with 268,800 DOFs, b) (g4, p1) with 67,200 DOFs, c) (g2, p5) with 29,400 DOFs, and d) (g1, p6) with 9,800 DOFs with curved boundaries.
-Top plots shows advection of a constant tracer, middle is advection of tracer with vertical jump, and bottom is advection with a horizontal jump and horizontal gradient.
-Note that b) (g4, p1) and c) (g2, p5) have similar costs while d) (g1, p6) is much cheaper and underresolved (see Table Table [3] for costs).
+Fig. 9 Solution of three passive tracer cases, on a (g5, p1) with 268,800 DOFs, b (g4, p1) with 67,200 DOFs, c (g2, p5) with 29,400 DOFs, and d (g1, p6) with 9,800 DOFs with curved boundaries.
+Top plots show advection of a constant tracer, middle of a constant tracer with interval [0.9999, 1.0001], middle is advection of tracer with vertical jump and interval [0, 1], and bottom is advection with a horizontal gradient and horizontal jump with interval [-2, 3]